UpdateHub/updatehub.github.io/docs/quick-start/README.md

 user@dev$ openssl rsa -pubout -in /home/user/.updatehub/keys/private_key.pem -out /home/user/.updatehub/keys/public_key.pem
 ```

-!!! warning
+{% hint style='danger' %}
 Keep in mind that once an update has been generated and applied with a key
 it will not validate any packages with another key, so *keeping any
 generated keys safe **MUST** be a top priority for your organization*.
+{% endhint %}

 ## Management server access